Martinelli offers Arsenal timely reminder of quality after Aubameyang misfires again against Newcastle

 After seeing his side capitulate in the second half against Liverpool last week, he would have known the importance of bouncing back straight away, especially with away games at Old Trafford and Goodison Park up next.

-So, the Arsenal boss will have been delighted to see his side get back to winning ways straight away, albeit against a Newcastle side who look in real trouble this season.
+So, the Arsenal boss was understandably delighted to see his side get back to winning ways straight away, albeit against a Newcastle side who look in real trouble this season.

+"It was really important to win and bounce back," said the Gunners boss.
+"In the first half we lacked some urgency and some composure in the final third.

+"We had to be patient.
+We had to play with urgency and rhythm.
+That’s what we did in the second half.
+We found spaces and that’s how we scored the goals.

 Arsenal will end the weekend outside the top four on goal difference only if West Ham lose at champions Manchester City on Sunday.